Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 They get their name from their affinity for honeydew, sweet secretion aphids, and other insects produce.

-These ants have a mutualistic relationship with aphids, where they protect and tend to them in exchange for this sugary treat.
+These ants have a mutualistic relationship with aphids, protecting and tending to them in exchange for this sugary treat.

 Unlike some other ant species, Small Honey Ants are not aggressive and do not pose a threat to humans.